lorin/tla-prophecy/README.md

 define a refinement example for the queue example provided by Herlihy and Wing.

 I use the [Prophecy.tla](Prophecy.tla) module from the [Disalog-ICS-NJU/tlaplus-lamport-projects][prophfile] project.
-THis module was originally docuemnted in the Lamport and Abadi paper.
+This module was originally documented in the Lamport and Abadi paper.

 [prophfile]: https://github.com/Disalg-ICS-NJU/tlaplus-lamport-projects/blob/master/learning-tlaplus/Hengfeng-Wei/learning-tlaplus-papers/AuxiliaryVariables-Lamport/auxiliary/Prophecy.tla
 [aux]:  http://lamport.azurewebsites.net/pubs/pubs.html#auxiliary